henrytien/leetcode-lintcode/CONTRIBUTING.md

 - Run a script to auto-generate files.

-  All problems have related topics, so you can put your solution in leetcode folder, these directories created by the problems tag.
-You need to see the problem of related topics or your method, and go to the directory, execute a script.

-  such as `cd leetcode/binary_search`
+  such as `cd leetcode`

-  and `../../scripts/comments_cpp.sh https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/`
+  and `../scripts/comments_cpp.sh https://leetcode.com/problems/find-minimum-in-rotated-sorted-array/`

-  that will be auto-generate a folder and a cpp source file, if you want to create a python solution, just replace the comments_cpp.sh to comments_py.sh, now scripts support create cpp, python, go, java .
+  that will be auto-generate a folder and a cpp source file, if you want to create a python solution, just replace the comments_cpp.sh to comments_py.sh, now scripts support create cpp, python, go, java.

 - Syncing a fork